gogit/server-test-artemis/README.md

 ## Steps

+The xserver-maven-plugin uses the broker.xml from test/resources

 1. The xserver-maven-plugin starts an embedded artemis server
-2. The xserver-maven-plugin uses the broker.xml from test/resources
-3. The test case (in this project) is then run
+2. The test case (in this project) is then run
-4. The plugin stops the embedded artemis server
+3. The xserver-maven-plugin stops the embedded artemis server

 ## Tips
 See the pom.xml file for details